STUDIO-Artaban/libeng/README.md

 $ adb install AppTest.apk
 ```

-# Android
-To install and use **libeng** you have to create first an Android Project with Eclipse from the **Android/Framework/libeng** project (Native support added).
-Do not forget to import the **libeng** core submodule folder with the **git** commands below:
+Note: Do not forget to import the submodules with the **git** commands below:

 ```bash
 $ git submodule init
 $ git submodule update
 ```

+# Android
-And to include these shared and static library dependencies below before compiling it:
+To install and use **libeng** you have to create first an Android project with Eclipse from the **Android/Framework/libeng** project (Native support added), and to include shared and static library dependencies below:

 Then...